Between the Lines (1977 film)

-Between the Lines is a 1977 ensemble drama from Midwest Films.
+Between the Lines is a 1977 American ensemble romantic comedy-drama film from Midwest Films.
 It was directed by Joan Micklin Silver and produced by her husband Raphael D. Silver.
 The film was nominated for three awards at the 27th Berlin International Film Festival, winning two of them.
+For her work as director, Silver was awarded the New Generation Award at the 1977 Los Angeles Film Critics Association Awards.

 Plot

-The story revolves around a group of people who work at The Back Bay Mainline, an alternative newspaper in Boston, as it is bought out by a major corporation.
-This involves Harry Lucas (Heard), a disillusioned lead reporter with an on-and-off again girlfriend in Abbie (Crouse), flaky music critic Max (Goldblum), writer/author Michael (Collins) who plans to move to New York, an eager cub reporter in David (Kirby), and Frank, a beleagured editor in chief (Korkes).
+The film revolves around a team employed at The Back Bay Mainline, an alternative newspaper in Boston, as they face the threat of a takeover by a major corporation.
+The key figures in this story include Harry Lucas, a disenchanted lead reporter, talented photographer Abbie, who has an on-and-off again relationship with Harry, Lynn, the kind-hearted and dedicated office administrator, Max, a flaky music critic, Michael, a pretentious writer/author intending to relocate to New York, Laura, a founding reporter on the paper who is living with Michael, David, an eager cub reporter, and Frank, a beleaguered editor-in-chief.